-Dilution Adjustment: The typical estimated amount of a dilution adjustment,
+Dilution Adjustment:The typical estimated amount of a dilution adjustment, based on historical data when the Fund is experiencing

 Status of Fund for tax purposes: The Fund is a Bond Fund for the purposes of tax.

 Specific risks applicable to the Fund: Investors should refer to Appendix VII for a detailed explanation of each of the specific risks.